MSUSEL/msusel-qatch/README.md

 ## Overview
 This fork intends to extend Qatch by adding C# and TypeScript functionality, quality of life changes and refactoring, better external tool support, and will utilize the framework to run context-aware secutiy quality analysis.

+Academically, the framework will be used to evaluate the following questions:
+  - Can complex, deep-layered Quamoco quality models be effectively reduced to the 3-layer, fully-connected model used in Qatch?
+  - Can static analysis effectively assist domain-aware quality analysis of security?

 ## Roadmap
 (todo)